First Cosmological Constraints from the Joint Analysis of Galaxy Clustering and the Kinetic Sunyaev-Zel'dovich Effect: Relations between cosmological observables and parameters

 The angular diameter distance is $D_A(z)=(1+z)^{-1}\chi(z)$ with the comoving distance

 The growth rate $f$ can be parameterized as

 where $\Omega_{\rm m}(z)=\Omega_{\rm m}(1+z)^3/E^2(z)$ is the time-dependent matter density and the index $\gamma$ specifies a model of gravity.
-In this paper, we adopt $\gamma=0.55$ which satifies general relativity~\citep{Peebles1980,Linder2005}.
+In this Letter, we adopt $\gamma=0.55$ which satisfies general relativity~\citep{Peebles1980,Linder2005}.
 By fixing $\gamma$, we effectively use all information from $f$ to constrain the cosmic expansion history as well.